Nigerian Army running oil bunkering syndicate in Rivers — Wike - Premium Times Nigeria

 Mr Wike has also regularly accused the government and security agencies, including the police, of plotting to assassinate him without corroboration.

 Mr Sarham declined comments to PREMIUM TIMES about the allegations on Sunday morning.
-He admitted that the allegations are “grievous,” but said he has not received clearance to make a public statement as of 9:20 a.m. on Sunday.
+He admitted the allegations were “grievous,” but said he had not received clearance to make a public statement as of 9:20 a.m. on Sunday.

-Nigerian Army spokesperson, Sagir Musa, told PREMIUM TIMES he cannot comment on the allegations Sunday morning.
+The Army spokesperson, Sagir Musa, told PREMIUM TIMES he could not comment on the allegations Sunday morning.

 Messrs Wike and Sarham have clashed repeatedly since the army chief was appointed as the GOC of 6 Division in August 2018.